brendanhoran/cangjians.github.io/projects/ibus-cangjie/install.md

 ## Gentoo

 IBus Cangjie is included in the Gentoo repositories.
-Its currently masked.
+It is currently masked.
 You will need to add "app-i18n/ibus-cangjie" to your /etc/portage/package.accept_keywords or use autounmask.
 Once unmasked install as root with :